kescobo/physalia-workshop/_pages/labs/lab_14_assembly.md

 **In the essence of time we are going to let this assembly run and move onto some pre-computed contigs for our downstream analysis**

+**These finished assemblies can be found under the following directory:**

+- `/home/vagrant/Documents/labs/lab_14/assemblies/megahit_finished`

 ### Assessing Assembly Quality

 Assessing the quality of a metagenomic assembly is vastly different in comparisong to a single genome assembly.
 Just the standard metrics (N50, number of contigs, contig length) may not be enough to give us an accurate picture.
 We will explore some of the more surface-level statistics available to us and return to this topic later in the lab to discuss more relevant ways to assess assembly quality.